-Vehicle Code 13210 CVC is the California statute that enables the DMV to suspend a motorist’s driver’s license for engaging in road rage behaviors.
-The section states that “the suspension period…[for] ‘road rage’ shall be six months for a first offense and one year for a second or subsequent offense.”
+California Vehicle Code 13210 CVC allows the court to suspend your driver’s license for engaging in road rage behaviors.
+The law states that “the suspension period…[for] ‘road rage’ shall be six months for a first offense and one year for a second or subsequent offense.”

 In addition to a license suspension, road rage can lead to the commission of serious crimes.
 Some examples are: